qoopen0815/echo_bot_ros_pkgs/README.md

 ## Overview

 ROS package for my self-made robot "echo_bot".
-In this project, we aim to implement the following features.
+In this project, I aim to implement the following features.

 - Self balancing control algorithm
 - Roll angle control by inverse kinematics